0xvext/0xvext.github.io/_posts/2019-01-21-dms-to-myself-3.md

 [@x0rz](https://twitter.com/x0rz/status/913724020796854273) writes:
 ![@x0rz](../../../assets/images/dmstome-2019-21-04.png)

-"Privacy implications of email tracking https://senglehardt.com/papers/pets18_email_tracking.pdf … (PDF)"
+"Privacy implications of email tracking [https://senglehardt.com/papers/pets18_email_tracking.pdf](https://senglehardt.com/papers/pets18_email_tracking.pdf) … (PDF)"

 Privacy is a crucially important concept - and one that I feel most folks don't think much about or take seriously enough.
 This is a great read authored by Steven Englehardt, Jeffrey Han, and Arvind Narayanan.
 I am including excepts from the piece here with my commentary, but you really should give the whole document a read.
 It's only 18 pages and it has some excellent data analysis.

 "... a network of hundreds of third parties that track email recipients via methods such as embedded pixels.
 About 30% of emails leak the recipient’s email address to one or more of these third parties when they are viewed."

 Think about that.
 Nearly a third of every email they analyzed had some sort of tracking mechanism in it.
 From a bare minimum pragmatic standpoint, those beacons reveal activity on the user's email account, which could result in additional spammy messages coming in.
 In the most extreme of privacy implications, those beacons could put an individual at risk of their privacy or even personal safety (e.g., in the case of a political protester in a country without protected freedom of speech).
 The ubiquity of this technology use should concern us all.
-For further reading on this subject, I highly recommend a paper referenced in this one: [Cookies That Give You Away: The Surveillance Implications of Web Tracking](https://senglehardt.com/papers/www15_cookie_surveil.pdf).
+For further reading on this subject, I highly recommend another paper referenced in this one: [Cookies That Give You Away: The Surveillance Implications of Web Tracking](https://senglehardt.com/papers/www15_cookie_surveil.pdf).

 The authors "...present a set of heuristics to classify such leak-age as intentional or accidental (Section 4.1).
 Intentional leakage suggests a business relationship between the party sending the information and the party receiving it, whereas accidental leakage happens due to poor programming practices..."